 - To allow you to participate in interactive features on our website, when you choose to do so.
-For example, we may help you auto-complete forms by inserting your contact details for you to edit.

 - To analyse and improve the services offered on our websites.
 This means we can provide you with the most user-friendly navigation experience we can, which may involve providing your information to third parties.

-- To use your IP addresses to identify relevant information.
+- To use your IP address to identify relevant information.
 This may include information such as your approximate location.
 It also helps us to block disruptive use or establish information like the number of visits to the website from different countries.

 - To make our marketing campaigns more targeted and relevant to potential supporters and donors.

 - Since tools may be used to improve the effectiveness of The Lord Mayor’s Appeal communications with you, we may use tracking tools to determine whether you open the emails we send you and also which links you click within a message.
 For instance, our email marketing service provider gives us information on who opens our emails and who does not.